tensorflow/docs/site/en/guide/profiler.md

     As an example,

     ```python
-    # Start a gRPC server at port 6009
+    # Start a profiler server before your model runs.
     tf.profiler.experimental.server.start(6009)
-    # ...
-TensorFlow program ...
+    # (Model code goes here).
+    #  Send a request to the profiler server to collect a trace of your model.
+    tf.profiler.experimental.client.trace('grpc://localhost:6009',
+                                          'gs://logdir/tb_log', 2000)
     ```

 <img src="./images/tf_profiler/capture_profile.png" width="400", height="450">

 Use the **Capture Profile** dialog to specify:

-*   The profile Service URL or TPU name
+*   A comma delimited list of profile service URLs or TPU name.
-*   The profiling duration
+*   A profiling duration.
-*   The level of device, host, and Python function call tracing
+*   The level of device, host, and Python function call tracing.
-*   How many times you want the Profiler to retry capturing profiles if unsuccessful at first
+*   How many times you want the Profiler to retry capturing profiles if unsuccessful at first.

 ### Profiling custom training loops